ussaka/The-Game/README.md

 # Goal
 The game's goal is to collect coins and avoid monsters.
 You can end your run and save high score by touching the door.
-Coins are worth one point per coin.
-If you touch monster you lose 10 points.
+Coins are worth one point per coin, if you touch monster you lose 10 points.
 The Game ends if you touch monster while having negative score.